AmrMostafaElgendy/vidloader/README.md

 Contributions to Vidloader are welcome!
 If you have a feature request or bug report, please open an issue on GitHub.
 If you'd like to contribute code, please fork the repository and submit a pull request.

-# License

-Vidloader is licensed under the<a href="https://opensource.org/licenses/MIT"> MIT License. </a> See the LICENSE file for more information.